Municipalities of Estonia

 There is no other status distinction between them.

 Municipalities may contain one or several settlements.
 All but 5 urban municipalities (Haapsalu, Narva-Jõesuu, Paide, Pärnu and Tartu) plus 1 rural municipality (Ruhnu) contain only one settlement.
 As of 2017, there are no longer any "borough-parishes", i.e. rural municipalities with only one borough-type settlement.
 Ruhnu Parish contains only one village and is therefore a "village-parish".

 Some municipalities are divided into districts.
 The 8 urban districts (linnaosad, singular linnaosa) of Tallinn have limited self-government, while other urban districts are formed for administrative purposes.
 Some rural districts (osavallad) have limited self-government, while other types of rural districts do not.

 Municipalities range in population from Tallinn with 427,500 inhabitants to Ruhnu with 68.
 Previously, as over two-thirds of the municipalities had a population of under 3,000, many of them found it advantageous to co-operate in providing services and carrying out administrative functions.

 After the administrative reform was completed in October 2017, there are total of 79 municipalities, 15 of which are urban and 64 rural.
 51 of the present municipalities were the result of mergers, 28 remain unchanged.
 After the reform small municipalities with under 5,000 inhabitants have been reduced from a number of 169 to 15.
 The number of councillors was reduced from 2,026 to 1,019.
+In 2022, 36 municipalities (45.56%) had falling population numbers.
 The municipalities are: